 Group signing

-In the system, you can send a document for Group Signature when the document is sent to a group of recipients (signatories), and a separate document will be created for each signatory in the group.
+In the system, you can send a document for group signing when the document is sent to a group of recipients (signatories), and a separate (child) document will be created for each signatory.

 Read more about group signing with counterparties in the article.

-The composition of such “child” documents is displayed in the form of a register within the “parent” document, showing the status of each child document and the ability to switch to it.
+The list of child documents is displayed in the details of the parent document, showing the status of each child document and providing a link to it.

 If the parent document has scheduled or applied signatures, they will be saved in each child document.